“Easter eggs” are more than just a holiday tradition. They could also refer to the eggs from an Easter Egger chicken.

 “Broody” is a motherly instinct seen in hens that causes them to sit on their eggs often to incubate them.
 Easter Eggers aren’t known to be broody.

-These hens devote time to laying eggs, but show minimal interest in the eggs and chicks afterward.
+These hens devote time to laying colored eggs, but show minimal interest in the eggs and chicks afterward.
 This can be a positive thing if the keepers are only looking for use eggs for food instead of raising more chickens.